Balancing needs, costs

-In 2002, more than $85 billion will be spent for health care in this country with 70 per cent of these costs paid for by the publicly funded system.
-Corporate Canada and individuals pay the remaining 30 per cent.
-Over the last few years with the rapid growth of SOHOs (small offices and home offices) there has been an increase in individuals purchasing their own medical and dental coverage.
-These individual plans, however, only account for 15 per cent of the total of all private coverage, while Canadian employers are expected to pay the remaining 85 per cent this year.
+In 2002, more than $85 billion will be spent on health care in this country with 70 percent of these costs paid for by the publicly funded system.
+Corporate Canada and individuals pay the remaining 30 percent.
+Over the last few years with the rapid growth of SOHOs (small offices and home offices), there has been an increase in individuals purchasing their own medical and dental coverage.
+These individual plans, however, only account for 15 percent of the total of all private coverage, while Canadian employers are expected to pay the remaining 85 percent this year.

 One area where prices have risen dramatically is the cost of semi-private and private hospital rooms.
-Not long ago, a semi private room was less then $20 a day.
+Not long ago, a semi-private room was less than $20 a day.
 In Ontario today, hospitals charge $160 on average for a semi-private room.
-Currently a stay in a private hospital room is the same price as accommodations at a 5-Star Hotel.
+Currently, a stay in a private hospital room is the same price as accommodations at a 5-Star Hotel.

 One of the first provincial health-care services de-listed was out-of-country travel health insurance.
 It was during this time employers began to realize they had to find more effective ways to reduce their costs.
 Robin Ingle, president of Ingle International in Toronto points out that during the recession of the early 1990s employers offered early retirement to many older employees as a cost-saving measure.
 As part of a company’s retirement compensation package was the guarantee of full medical and dental insurance, which included travel medical coverage.